 This can create several safety issues.
 For one, exposed wires running through wooden structures are more likely to cause fires.
 Knob and tube wiring is also often found in attics and walls, where insulation materials like fiberglass or cellulose may have been added later on.
 If these materials come into contact with the exposed knob and tube wiring, they can overheat and catch fire.

+Why is knob and tube wiring dangerous if you can’t see it?
 In many cases, homeowners may be unaware of these dangers because the wiring is hidden behind walls or in the attic- out of sight and out of mind.
 However, the risk remains, making it important to address this issue before it becomes a serious problem.

-5. Incompatibility with Hamilton’s Electrical Standards
+Incompatibility with Hamilton’s Electrical Standards

+Why is knob and tube wiring dangerous in Hamilton?
+Simple.
 Knob and tube wiring is no longer compliant with Hamilton electrical codes.
 This means that if your home has this type of wiring, it may not meet current safety standards.
 This can create problems not only in terms of safety but also when it comes to insuring your home.

 Many insurance companies will not provide coverage for homes with knob and tube wiring due to the increased risk of fire.
 If you can find coverage, it’s likely to come with higher premiums or require you to replace the wiring as a condition of coverage.